What’s the ultimate design and budget friendly kitchen remodel? IKEA cabinet boxes and custom door faces.

 By default, the IKEA planner adds toekick to hide the feet the cabinets rest on – leave this in the plans as you insert your cabinets.

-For upper cabinets, you may want to add light valence and crown moulding to your design.
+For upper cabinets, you may want to add light valence and decorative molding to your design.
 The planner calls Crown Moulding “Soffit” and light valence “decostrip” – to clear any confusion on what those mean!
 They’re added much like your side panels, click on the upper cabinet, click “more” and then select soffit/deco strip if applicable.

 10. How to Order your Custom Fronts for IKEA Cabinets